Jefferson-Henrique/GetOldTweets-python/README.md

-# Get Old Tweets Programatically
+# Get Old Tweets Programmatically
+This is an updated project forked from [Jefferson-Henrique/GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python)

+This readme will be updated again, as i haven't much time to update this readme for now on.

-A project written in Python to get old tweets, it bypass some limitations of Twitter Official API.
+A project written in Python to get old tweets.
+It bypass some limitations of Twitter Official API.

-## Details
-Twitter Official API has the bother limitation of time constraints, you can't get older tweets than a week.
-Some tools provide access to older tweets but in the most of them you have to spend some money before.
-I was searching other tools to do this job but I didn't found it, so after analyze how Twitter Search through browser works I understand its flow.
-Basically when you enter on Twitter page a scroll loader starts, if you scroll down you start to get more and more tweets, all through calls to a JSON provider.
-After mimic we get the best advantage of Twitter Search on browsers, it can search the deepest oldest tweets.

 ## Prerequisites
-This package assumes using Python 2.x.
-The Python3 "got3" folder is maintained as experimental and is not officially supported.
+This package assumes you are using Python 2.x.

+I'm updating and trying to maintain the Python 3 package.
+You can use it on "got3" folder.

 Expected package dependencies are listed in the "requirements.txt" file for PIP, you need to run the following command to get dependencies:
 ```